Bentham Grammar School: History

 There was extensive work beyond the classroom in areas such as sport and outward-bound activities (including a full Duke of Edinburgh Award Scheme), drama, music and public speaking.

 Closure

-The School closed in August 2002.
-The quality of the education in the closing years is clearly reflected in pass rates in GCSE and A level qualifications.
-The economic and financial reasons behind the closure due to falling numbers are explained in "Bentham Grammar School The Final Years 1976–2002", chapter 10.
+The School closed in August 2002 due to falling pupil numbers.

 After its closure, the site was taken over by Sedbergh School as its junior department, which was later transferred to Sedbergh itself in 2008.
 The building is now owned by the Witherslack Group as Cedar House School, a school for children with behavioural, emotional and social difficulties such as communication difficulties and complex learning difficulties.